rogerbraun/frotzbot/README.md

 2. Do an `npm install`.
 3. Run `node app.js`

 You should now have frotzbot running with a command line frontend.
-If you want the irc frontend look into the example in the `config` folder.
+If you want the irc or xmpp frontend, look into the example in the `config` folder.

 If you are using a different OS, you will have to point the config to the frotz binary.
 I'm pretty sure it needs to be 'dumb Frotz' (see https://github.com/DavidGriffith/frotz/blob/master/DUMB), so try to get that.